VenkateshMogili/todoApp-React-Hooks/README.md

 <img src="./src/output/demo.gif" />

-To Install required npm packages:
+# To Install required npm packages:
 ### `npm install`

-To Run React Server:
+# To Run React Server:
 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To Build the Project:
+# To Build the Project:
 ### `npm run build`

 Your app is ready to be deployed!.

 # Deploy into Firebase in less than 5 minutes.

+## Login into Firebase account
+### `firebase login`

-Initialize firebase after creating project in https://console.firebase.google.com/
+## Initialize firebase after creating project in https://console.firebase.google.com/
 ### `firebase init`
 1.Choose Hosting and hit Space

 2.Choose Project (Either Create new project or Select Existing Project)

-## Final command to Deploy into firebase.
+## Final command to Deploy into Firebase.
 ### `firebase deploy`